18 Months Gone: 1973 Lincoln Mark IV 48K Mile Survivor – Sold?

 The color combination of what appears to be Light Ginger Moondust over cream leather seats has stood the test of time well compared to other early seventies colors.
 We like this 1973 example as it’s the last year featuring bumper-mounted tail lights and other than the opera windows is devoid of tacky add-on trim that appeared in later model years.
 This is likely a very nice personal luxury cruiser you can drive in comfort to and from every show.
 If everything checks out and you can convince the seller to come down a bit on price, we wish you good luck with the purchase!

 “HAVE A BEAUTIFUL ORIGINAL 48,000 MILE LINCOLN MARK 4 for sale.
-Runs Ride Like new and a steal for 30,000 or best offer !
-Enterior (sic) looks like never touched seat carpet shows no wear ! engine purrs and runs like a kitten !
-A head turner.“
+Runs Ride Like new and a steal for 30,000 or best offer!
+Exterior (sic) looks like never touched seat carpet shows no wear ! engine purrs and runs like a kitten !
+A head-turner.“

 Do you have a Lincoln Mark IV story you’d like to share?
 Comment below and let us know!